SallyFl/OskarSpeckKayakVoyage/README.md

 # OskarSpeckKayakVoyage
-This map shows the route taken by Oskar Speck a German kayaker who paddeld from Germany to Australia in the 1930s.
+This map shows the route taken by Oskar Speck a German kayaker who paddled from Germany to Australia in the 1930s.

 The data including place names, dates and related images were gathered by from documents and photographs in the Oskar Speck collection of the Australian National Maritime Museum.
 You can mouse over the places to see an image related to that place and click on the image to go to the Australian National Maritime Museum's collections site.